Ntare Mwine: Documentary work

-Mwine's inaugural documentary, Beware of Time was screened at the 2004 Pan African Film Festival in Los Angeles and the Black International Cinema in Berlin.
+Basing on an article by Bryan Morel Publications, Mwine's inaugural documentary, Beware of Time, was screened at the 2004 Pan African Film Festival in Los Angeles and the Black International Cinema in Berlin.
 Describing the lives of HIV-positive Ugandans, it was named the Best Film on Matters Relating to Marginalized People, and features a rare interview with Amule Amin, brother of former Ugandan dictator Idi Amin.